Former WSU star Ehlo back in spotlight, thanks to docuseries’ portrayal of ‘The Shot’

 Ehlo, a Lubbock, Texas, native who attended Odessa College before signing with coach George Raveling’s Cougars in 1981, was known particularly for his defense, but had scoring spurts too, including 20-plus-point performances against Harper’s Clippers, and a few against Chicago.
 The third-round pick was lengthy but sturdy, and athletic.
 He had the quickness to intercept passes, and the bulk to body up opponents.

-Decades after “The Shot,” Jordan had agreed, telling Ehlo’s son, Austin, “Your dad played great defense” during a Flight School Camp in California.
+Decades after “The Shot,” Jordan had agreed to some extent, telling Ehlo’s son, Austin, “Your dad played great defense” during a Flight School Camp in California.

 Although Ehlo’s gotten past that pain of being on the losing end of such a widely circulated moment, he can’t help but wonder what might have been if the Cavs had pushed past that Bulls roadblock.

 “We were the up-and-coming teams — we’d created quite a nice rivalry,” said Ehlo, whose Cleveland teams were star-studded, boasting memorable names like Price, Brad Daugherty, Harper and Nance.
-Ehlo’s Cavs went 15-23 in the regular season against Jordan’s Bulls, including 6-0 in 1988-89.
+Ehlo's Cavs went 15-23 over seven regular seasons against Jordan’s Bulls, including 6-0 in 1988-89.
 “I honestly think, because both our franchises were coming up, that if he would’ve missed that shot, with our nucleus, we could’ve won a championship, or multiple championships.

 “But he didn’t miss.
 He became such a big hurdle to get over.
 We weren’t the only team, though, so that kinda helps.”